Verifying your installation#

 After opening Anaconda Prompt or the terminal, choose any of the following methods to verify:

 conda list.
 If Anaconda is installed and working, this will display a list of installed packages and their versions.

 python.
-This command runs the Python shell.
+This command runs the Python shell, also known as the REPL.
 If Anaconda is installed and working, the version information it displays when it starts up will include “Anaconda”.
 To exit the Python shell, enter the command

 anaconda-navigator.
 If Anaconda is installed properly, Anaconda Navigator will open.